Wake up at 8am.

 You can work hard and still have time to play.

-There is a mile of middle-ground between keeping kids in school 100 hours a week and 20 hours a week.
+There is a mile of middle-ground between keeping kids in school 100 hours a week vs. 20 hours a week.

 Say what you want about this model.
-But it’s undeniable that many of these kids will grow up, attend American universities, integrate into US workforce, and have unparalleled achievements, focus and discipline.
+But it’s undeniable that many of these kids will grow up, attend top universities, integrate into workforce, and have unparalleled achievements, focus and discipline.

 And the irony?
-After years of training under these conditions, some Americans will oversimplify or attribute their success to: “Asians are just naturally smart.”
+After years of training under these conditions, some people will oversimplify or attribute their success to: “They are just naturally smart.”

 Let’s be honest: most people (let’s say 95%) don’t want to do the hard work that’s required to be at the top of their game or achieve something significant.